Stay tuned to this web site for the latest news, info, wellness tips, inspiration and occasional special offers, all to boost your well-being.

 Balance active and social time with quiet time.
 Harmonize work, play and focused effort with rest, sleep and self-reflection.
 Let go of pushing, as you are able.
 Attend to your sleep-time care.

 Spend at least some moments in witness mode.
-Someone/something within you watches with equanimity as thoughts, beliefs, feelings and sensations flow by – via meditation, focusing or other self-awareness activity.
+Someone/something within you watches with equanimity as thoughts, beliefs, feelings and sensations flow by.
+Make use of meditation, focusing or other self-awareness activity.

 Begin, renew or maintain a practice of gratitude.
 This is such an easy, potent and proven well-being booster.
 For more support, read this.

-On your cosmic balance sheet, take wise care of your finances, seek ways to be of service impromptu and by design and spend money on things you believe in; pay it forward; help build a planet you love and be the change you wish to see.
+On your cosmic balance sheet, take wise care of your finances, seek ways to be of service – both by design and impromptu, and spend money on things you believe in; pay it forward; help build a planet you love and be the change you wish to see.

-• It would mean so much to me for you to say (via email or phone or during your session-time) whether this well-being checklist serves you and, if so, how you apply it and benefit from it.
+• It would mean so much to me for you to say (in an email, by phone or during your session meeting) whether this well-being checklist serves you and, if so, how you apply it and benefit from it.

 • Please know that this is offered for educational and motivational purposes, based on extensive study, observation, professional and personal experience and a sense of service, but without formal allopathic medical training.
 I never diagnose, prescribe or treat.
 Do not hesitate to consult a medical professional to pursue any specific health concern.

-• You have options to further pursue how these practices can personally support you – in person or with a pre-arranged phone or Skype call.
+• You have options to further pursue (with me, if you like) how these practices can personally support you – in person or with a pre-arranged phone or Skype call.
 Just ask.

-I wish you all the best always and hope your year will be overflowing with vibrant health, happiness, prosperity, fulfillment, ease and delight... and feeling good in so many ways.
+I wish you all the best always and hope your year's end and the new one soon to blossom will be overflowing with vibrant health, happiness, prosperity, fulfillment, ease and delight... and feeling good in so many ways.

 Many blessings and blissings,